BrianSemiglia/Cycle.swift/README.md

     }
   }
 ```
-3. Define drivers that, given a stream of models, can produce streams of model in response to events (hand-waving)
+3. Define drivers that, given a stream of event-models, can produce streams of effect-models (hand-waving)

 ##Notes of Interest
 1. Drivers are currently singletons.